- GDP (PPP):

-Russia’s economic freedom score is 52.1, making its economy the 143rd freest in the 2015 Index.
-Its score has improved by 0.2 point since last year, with gains in business freedom, freedom from corruption, and labor freedom largely offset by declines in monetary freedom, property rights, and the management of government spending.
-Russia is ranked 41st out of 43 countries in the Europe region, and its overall score is below the world average.
+Russia’s economic freedom score is 53.8, making its economy the 125th freest in the 2023 Index.
+Its score is 2.3 points worse than last year.
+Russia is ranked 43rd out of 44 countries in the Europe region, and its overall score is below the world and regional averages.

 Russia remains at the lower end of the “mostly unfree” category.
 Pervasive corruption, the lack of judicial independence, and disrespect for private property rights severely undermine the rule of law, increasing uncertainty and investor risk.
 Extensive state interference discourages private-sector dynamism.

 Vladimir Putin was reelected president in 2018 amid allegations of electoral fraud.
 Russia illegally annexed Ukraine’s Crimean Peninsula early in 2014 and launched its second invasion of Ukraine in February 2022.
 Western economic sanctions have led to a brain drain, capital flight, and nearly complete isolation from the rest of the world’s economy.
 A number of international companies have curtailed operations in Russia, and Russia’s bid to join the Organisation for Economic Co-operation and Development has been postponed indefinitely.
 Russia’s economy depends heavily on exports of oil and gas, which also have been negatively affected by the war in Ukraine.